 These agreements form part of the instruments establishing the free trade area and are subject to the relevant disciplines for trade in goods in the main agreement.
 They provide for concessions on both sides.
 Each agreement contains specific rules of origin, generally based on the “wholly-obtained” criteria.

-As regards investment, the Agreement covers both access for foreign investors to the respective markets and the protection of existing and future investments (Chapter IV).
-This is the first time that the right of establishment for foreign investors is contained in an EFTA free trade agreement (Chapter IV, Article 40).
+As regards investment, the Agreement covers both access for foreign investors to the respective markets and the protection of existing and future investments.

-The disciplines concerning investment protection correspond to those usually found in bilateral investment protection agreements, including provisions on promotion and protection (Article 39), national and MFN treatment (Article 40), taxation (Article 41), dispossession and compensation (Article 42), domestic regulation (Article 43), transfers (Article 44) and key personnel (Article 45).
+The disciplines concerning investment protection correspond to those usually found in bilateral investment protection agreements, including provisions on promotion and protection, national and MFN treatment, taxation, dispossession and compensation, domestic regulation, transfers and key personnel.
 The Agreement also foresees the possibility of direct dispute settlement between a Party to the Agreement and an investor of another Party.
-Such disputes may be submitted to binding arbitration provided both parties to the dispute agree upon this (Article 48).
+Such disputes may be submitted to binding arbitration provided both parties to the dispute agree upon this.
 Reservations to the Chapter are contained in Annex XI.

-The provisions on protection of intellectual property rights (Chapter VII, Article 54 and Annex XXII) cover, inter alia, patents, trademarks and copyright and geographical indications.
+The provisions on protection of intellectual property rights cover, inter alia, patents, trademarks and copyright and geographical indications.

 The level of protection in certain areas goes beyond what is stipulated under the WTO Agreement on Trade Related aspects of Intellectual Property, taking into account the principles of most favoured nation treatment and of national treatment.